SkulkingScavenger/corndog-galaxy/CODE_OF_CONDUCT.md

 * Praising the Sun
 * Showing empathy towards cool things like aliens and gorillas
 * Making references to Star Control 2 or Starcraft 1
-* Clarifying your tone by gratuitous use of ciccione emojis
+* Duly clarifying your tone by gratuitous and excessive use of ciccione emojis

 Examples of unacceptable behavior by participants include: